ui5-community/ui5-ecosystem-showcase/packages/ui5-tooling-transpile/README.md

 - debug: `boolean`
   enable detailed logging (can be even more verbose by using the `--verbose` argument)

-- babelConfig: `Object`
+- babelConfig: `String|Object`
-  object to use as configuration for babel instead of the babel configuration from the file system (as described at [Babel config files](https://babeljs.io/docs/en/config-files)), or the default configuration defined in this middleware (just using the `@babel/preset-env`)
+  path to the babel config file or object to use as configuration for babel instead of the babel configuration from the file system (as described at [Babel config files](https://babeljs.io/docs/en/config-files)), or the default configuration defined in this middleware (just using the `@babel/preset-env`)

 - includes: `String<Array>` (old alias: includePatterns)
   array of paths your application to include in transpilation, e.g. `/modern-stuff/`